yuqian5/LetterpressCheat/README.md

 Compile using:
 	g++ main.cpp SearchEngine.cpp SearchEngine.h

 OR

-Just use make, make file is already made
+Just use make, makefile is already made